devxhub/django-boilerplate/docs/deployment-on-heroku.rst

 Heroku & Docker
 +++++++++++++++

-Although Heroku has some sort of `Docker support`_, it's not supported by cookiecutter-django.
+Although Heroku has some sort of `Docker support`_, it's not supported by devxhub_python-django.
 We invite you to follow Heroku documentation about it.

 .. _Docker support: https://devcenter.heroku.com/articles/build-docker-images-heroku-yml